 It’s always a sensitive issue when dealing with employee hygiene.

-- Talk to the manager to find out exactly what they know about the employee.
+• Speak with the manager to determine their knowledge of the employee.
 Do they have a medical condition?
-What makes the manager think the medical issue is related?
+What leads the manager to believe the medical issue is related?
 What conversations have they previously had with the employee regarding the medical issue, and the impact and support required?

-- Check if there are any company policies that address hygiene.
+• Check if there are any company policies that address hygiene.
 Sometimes a company's dress policy will address hygiene.
-Also, what signage exists in the bathrooms, if any?
+Additionally, what signage is present in the bathrooms, if any?

-- When approaching the employee in question, it’s important to treat them with dignity as this could be an embarrassing matter.
-People often aren’t keen to talk about personal hygiene which makes the conversation tough.
+• When approaching the employee in question, it’s essential to treat them with dignity, as this may be an embarrassing matter.
+People often aren’t keen to talk about personal hygiene, which makes the conversation tough.

 Various approaches